-The Portfolio Manager must forward a recommendation to the Operations Leader that the person's application(s) to enrol be refused.
+The Portfolio Manager must forward a recommendation to the Operations Lead that the person's application(s) to enrol be refused.
 The recommendation must state which of the Education Act (1989) grounds is the basis of the recommendation and must include the supporting evidence.

-For more information about Exclusion, including Appeal Rights and Other Rights, see [Exclusion](#) - scroll down and find 3.4 Refusal of Enrolment.
+For more information about Exclusion, including Appeal Rights and Other Rights, see wwwара.ac.nz/about-us/policies select General Academic Policies and click on APP512 Suspension and Refusal/Cancellation of Enrolment.